peopleSocial/.github/profile/README.md

 Simplifying human intervention (against malware intrusion and persistence) is best achieved by simplifiying code and maintenance functions as much as possible, and such specialized hardware as stateless nonprogrammable discrete logic gate firewalls.

-# Functionality
-Code here does not seek to replace other software functionality, but rather mostly ONLY to unify the interface as well as improve efficiency and security.

 # Interoperability and Contribution
 Mastadon, Fediverse, ActivityPub, seem interesting.